 FLASH-instant of time or of Dream without time: inordinately swollen atoms of a bond, a vision, a shiver, a yet formless, unnamable embryo.
 Epiphanies.
 Photos of what is not yet visible and that language necessarily skims over from afar, allusively.
 Words, that are always too distant, too abstract for this underground swarming of seconds, folding in unimaginable spaces.
 Writing them down in an ordeal of discourse, like love.
-What is loving, for a woman, the same ambivalent principle that is bound to the species, on the one hand, and on the other stems from an identity catastrophe that causes the Name to topple over into the unnameable that one imagines as femininity, non-language or body.
-Thus Christ, the Son of man, when all is said and done is 'human' only through his mother-as if Christly or Christian humanism could only be a materialism (this is, besides, what some secularizing trends within its orbit do not cease claiming in their esotericism).
-And yet, the humanity of the Virgin mother is not always obvious, and thing as writing.
+What is loving, for a woman, the same thing as writing.
 Laugh.
 Impossible.
-Flash on the unnameable, weavings of abstractions to be torn.
-Let a body venture at last out of its shelter, take a chance with meaning under a veil of words.
+Flash on the unnameable, weavings of abstracttions to be torn.
+Let a body ambivalent principle that is bound to the species, on the one hand, and on the other stems from an identity catastrophe that causes the Name to topple over into the unnameable that one imagines as femininity, non-language or body.
+Thus Christ, the Son of man, when all is said and done is 'human' only through his mother-as if Christly or Christian humanism could only be a materialism (this is, besides, what some secularizing trends within its orbit do not cease claiming in their esotericism).
+And yet, the humanity of the Virgin mother is not always obvious, and we shall see how, in her being cleared of sin, for instance, Mary distinguishes herself from mankind.
+But at the same time the venture at last out of its shelter, take a chance with meaning under a veil of words.
 WORD FLESH.
-From one to the other, eternally, broken up visions, metaphors of the invisible.

-we shall see how, in her being cleared of sin, for instance, Mary distinguishes herself mankind.
-But at the same time the most intense revelation of God. which occurs in mysticism, is given only to a person who assumes himself as 'maternal.'
-Augustine, Bernard of Clairvaux, Meister Eckhart, to mention but a few played the part of the Father's virgin spouses, or even,
+From one to the other, eternally, broken up visions, metaphors of the invisible. most intense revelation of God, which occurs in mysticism, is given only to a person who assumes himself as 'maternal.'
+Augustine, Bernard of Clairvaux, Meister Eckhart, to mention but a few played the part of the Father's virgin spouses, or even, like

 Bernard, received drops of virginal milk directly on their lips.
-Freedom with respect to the maternal territory then becomes the pedestal upon which love of God is erected.
-As a consequence, mystics, those 'happy (Sollers) throw a bizarre light on the psychotic sore of Schrebers' modernity: it appears as the incapability of contemporary codes to tame the maternal, that is, primary narcissism.
-Uncommon and 'literary,' their present-day counterparts are always somewhat oriental, if not tragical-Henry Miller who says he is pregnant, Artaud who sees himself as 'his daughters' or 'his mother'...
-It is the orthodox constituent of Christianity, through John Chrysostom's golden mouth, among others.
+Freedom with respect to the maternal territory then becomes the pedestal upon whichlove of God is erected.
+As a consequence, mystics, those 'happy Schrebers' (Sollers) throw a bizarre light on the psychotic sore of modernity: it appears as the incapability of contemporary codes to tame the maternal, that is, primary narcissism.
+Uncommon and 'literary,' their present-day counterparts are always somewhat oriental, if not tragical-Henry Miller who says he is pregnant, Artaud who sees himself as 'his daughters' or 'his mother'...It is the orthodox constituent of Christianity, through John Chrysostom's golden mouth, among others.